-- a.
-In accordance with Articles VI and VIII of the Bylaws of the Associated Students of Western Washington University, a student initiative which passes may, subject to the restrictions of WWU policy and other applicable laws: - an initiative may instruct that the Executive Board, within their purview, create, change, or terminate current AS policies. - (2) an initiative may instruct the Executive Board to pursue or not pursue some action. - (3) make a declarative statement on behalf of the AS. - b.
-Change or termination of AS policies, procedures and actions may be subject to review and approval prior to implementation by an appropriate administrative body or employee(s) of WWU, in accordance with WWU policies.
+- In order to pass, any initiative or referendum presented to the students for approval must receive a simple majority (50% +1) of the votes cast for that pallot measure. - A ballot measure which passes may, subject to the restrictions of WWU policy and other applicable laws.: - √instruct that the ASWWU Executive Board or Senate, within their purview, create, change, or terminate current AS policies. - ii.
+Instruct the ASWWU Executive Board or Senate to pursue or not pursue some action. - iii. make a declarative statement on behalf of the ASWWU.